w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Select tools to assist in testing

 Software tools can be used by evaluators as part of the evaluation process, to assist in determining compliance with assistive technologies, and to support large-scale content reviews across an entire website.
 Tools are often specialized, such as a color contrast checker, and may not cover every aspect of accessibility.
-Select tools with an appreciation for their limitations as well as their strengths.
+Appreciate the limitations of the tools you select as well as their strengths.

 {::nomarkdown}
 <%= learn_more %>